 The National Careline is a not for profit company offering information about care and support for older people, their carers and their families.

-The objective of the National Careline is to provide a portal that signposts users to various organisations including, Government departments and support networks that will help create a clearer understanding of the care maze.
+The objective of the National Careline is to provide a portal that signposts users to various organisations including, Government departments and support networks to help create a clearer understanding of the care maze.

-- What help and what type of help is available
+- What help and type of help is available

 - Where to access help

 The National Careline also provides a wealth of extra lifestyle information that users may find beneficial in their support and care of the older person.

 Our mission at The National Careline is to give you the help and support you need together with the information to plan ahead with confidence for the future.

 Want to find out more about the new Care Act?

 How the Electronic Prescription Service can help you

 NHS-funded nursing care rate for 2016 to 2017